maksym-alavatskyi/livecoding/nestjs/README.md

 - DELETE request to remove order/user/product
 - GET request to get all orders/products

-Request examples could be found in file `requesst.http`
+Request examples could be found in file `requests.http`

 ## Backend task:

 While this API gives us the basic abilities to create, fetch, and delete items, it's far from sufficient for our app.

-IMPORTANT: Ensure that we have sufficient test coverage on the new additions added.

 We want you to carry out the following tasks:

-#### 1. Implement functionality to place orders only for authorized users with automatically added `userId` request body field for endpoint `POST http://localhost:3000/orders/add`

-#### 2. Implement functionality to fetch orders only placed by current user filtered by `userId` added automatically

-#### 3. Implement functionality to calculate `totalAmount` value automatically by fetching productIds prices and sum them up for endpoint `POST http://localhost:3000/orders/add`

-#### 3. Uncomment address endpoints and fix build errors
+#### 1. Uncomment address endpoints and fix build errors

 - go to file `src/app/app.module.ts` and uncomment code on lines 8, 12, 19, 25
 - try to fix bugs appeared in app (note: there is 3 errors, appeared next after fixing previous)

+#### 2. Implement functionality to place orders only for authorized users with automatically added `userId` request body field for endpoint `POST http://localhost:3000/orders/add`

+#### 3. Implement functionality to fetch orders only placed by current user filtered by `userId` added automatically

+#### 4. Implement functionality to calculate `totalAmount` value automatically by fetching productIds prices and sum them up for endpoint `POST http://localhost:3000/orders/add`

 **Best of luck!**